 Other assets: IFFIm's other assets comprise prepayments, amounts due from Gavi, and its cash balances held at depository bank accounts.
 Cash balances are moved to the investment portfolio on a regular basis.
+As described above, Grantor receipts of US\$ 6 million and residual swap settlement proceeds of US\$ 8 million were held as cash as of 31 December 2020.

 Bonds Payable: IFFIm has continued to raise funds on the global capital markets.
-From inception to 31 December 2019, cumulative proceeds from bond issuances totalled US\$ 6.1 billion.
+From inception to 31 December 2020, cumulative proceeds from bond issuances totalled US\$ 6.8 billion.

-During 2019, IFFIm's bonds payable decreased by US\$ 376 million primarily due to the following:
+During 2020, IFFIm's bonds payable increased by US\$ 406 million primarily due to the following:

-- Bond Issuances and Redemptions: A matured bond of US\$ 500 million was redeemed in November 2019.
-The decrease in bonds payable due to this bond redemption was partially offset by proceeds of US\$ 115 million from two new bond issuances in 2019, which resulted in a net decrease of US\$ 385.
-This net decrease was further offset by fair value losses described below. - Fair Value Losses: The fair value of bonds payable is highly sensitive to yield and exchange rate movements, which are some of the market observable inputs that are used to fair value IFFIm's bonds.
-During 2019, IFFIm recorded fair value losses of US\$ 11 million on its bonds.
+- Bond Issuances and Redemptions: IFFIm received proceeds of US\$ 699 million from two new bond issuances in 2020, partially offset by bond redemptions during the year totalling US\$ 325 million.
+This resulted in a net increase in bonds payable of US\$ 374 million. - Fair Value Losses: The fair value of bonds payable is highly sensitive to yield and exchange rate movements, which are some of the market observable inputs that are used to fair value IFFIm's bonds.
+During 2020, IFFIm recorded fair value losses of US\$ 33 million on its bonds.

-As of 31 December 2019, IFFIm's bonds payable balance of US\$ 510 million comprised bonds payable falling due within one year of US\$ 332 million and bonds payable falling due after more than one year of US\$ 178 million.
+As of 31 December 2020, IFFIm's bonds payable balance of US\$ 916 million comprised of bonds payable falling due within one year of US\$ 40 million and bonds payable falling due after more than one year of US\$ 876 million.

 Grants payable: Grants payable represent board approved commitments made by IFFIm to fund Gavi programmes.
 Each of these commitments is recognised when an indicative funding confirmation to Gavi is signed by one of IFFIm's trustees on behalf of the IFFIm board.
-During 2019, IFFIm's grants payable balance decreased by US\$ 100 million due to grant payments to Gavi totalling US\$ 316 million, which were partially offset by new indicative funding confirmations issued by IFFIm to Gavi totalling US\$ 216 million.
+During 2020, IFFIm's grants payable balance decreased by US\$ 196 million due to grant payments to Gavi totalling US\$ 406 million, partially offset by new indicative funding confirmations issued by IFFIm to Gavi totalling US\$ 210 million.

 Other Liabilities: IFFIm's other liabilities primarily represent IFFIm's net liability position on interest rate and currency swap contracts and are also comprised of trade creditors and amounts due to Gavi.
-IFFIm's net liability position on interest rate and currency swap contracts decreased from US\$ 527 million, as of 31 December 2018, to US\$ 519 million, as of 31 December 2019, primarily due to interest rate and foreign currency rate fluctuations and net swap settlements during 2019.
-As of 31 December 2019, IFFIm's net liability balance on its interest rate and currency swap contracts of US\$ 519 million comprised net amounts due after more than one year of US\$ 492 million and net amounts due within one year of US\$ 27 million.
+IFFIm's net liability position on interest rate and currency swap contracts decreased from US\$ 519 million, as of 31 December 2019, to US\$ 407 million, as of 31 December 2020, primarily due to a US\$ 200 million swap recouponing outlay and net swap settlements of US\$ 50 million during 2020, which were partially offset by net fair value losses of US\$ 138 million.
+The swap re-couponing transaction was executed between IFFIm and the World Bank, which is a counterparty on IFFIm's swap contracts, to reduce the World Bank's exposure on IFFIm's derivative positions and enable the World Bank to intermediate new swaps for IFFIm.
+As of 31 December 2020, IFFIm's net liability balance on its interest rate and currency swap contracts of US\$ 407 million comprised of net amounts due after more than one year of US\$ 401 million and net amounts due within one year of US\$ 6 million.
 IFFIm's hedging strategy is described in the Hedging IFFIm's Market Risks section of this report and IFFIm's net liability position is discussed further in Note 8 to the financial statements.